biogeospatial/Biodiverse_publication_list/Downloads.md

 The [release notes](https://github.com/shawnlaffan/biodiverse/wiki/ReleaseNotes#version-399-dev-series) summarise the changes in this version.

-* Windows executable and source code releases [are available through GitHub](https://github.com/shawnlaffan/biodiverse/releases/tag/r3.99_005)
+* Windows and Mac binaries as well as source code [are available through GitHub](https://github.com/shawnlaffan/biodiverse/releases/tag/r3.99_005)

-There are no Linux or Mac dev releases at this stage.
-Linux can be provided if there is a need.
-Mac development is awaiting hardware.
+There are no Linux releases at this stage.
+They can be provided if there is a need.

 ## Site Pair Sampler ##